maxgio92/maxgio92.github.io/content/posts/k8s-stride-06-elevation-privilege.md

 ## Prevention

 Prevention is the act to avoid that an action occurs.
-In this case we're talking about unwanted actions, like for example that a Pod's container runs with [`CAP_SYS_ADMIN`](https://lwn.net/Articles/486306/).
+In this case we're talking about unwanted actions, like for example that a Pod's container runs with unwanted capabilities like [`CAP_SYS_ADMIN`](https://lwn.net/Articles/486306/).

 ### Kubernetes

-In Kubenetes access control is mostly achieved with usage of roles.
+In Kubenetes access control is mostly achieved with usage of [roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
 The policies that we need are generally specific on the workload that we run, but the recommendation is to follow deny-by-default approach, and to authorize the more minimum set of capabilities as possible.
-In detail not using default `ServiceAccount` and configuring and binding [proper permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions) is a good choice.
-I won't go in detail of how to configure RBAC in Kubernetes, but you can take a look [here](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).
+In detail not using default `ServiceAccount`, configuring and binding [proper permissions](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#service-account-permissions), and do not mound Service Account token when not needed, is a good choice.

 At the same time we should consider that also Kubernetes components like `kubelet` is authorized to access Kubernetes resources like `Secrets` through [Node Authorization](https://kubernetes.io/docs/reference/access-authn-authz/node/).
 And not only in-cluster authorized requests, but also ones that are authorized externally, like users that are authenticated and authorized by cloud provider/on-premise IAM services through OIDC or SAML flows.